bkrnetic/ddd_education/README.md

-# Asset Integrity Management System
+# Transition from monolithic app development to DDD

-## Project setup:
+## Project setup
 - setup docker override configuration
     - copy `docker-compose.override.yml.dist` to `docker-compose.override.yml`
     - it is by default running through Traefik on a domain `aims.loc`